spotinst/help/src/docs/administration/policies/create-new-policy.md

 <img src="/administration/_media/create-policy-04.png" width="406" height="166" />

-### Manually Selection of Actions
+### Manual Selection of Actions

 If you do not want to allow all of the high level actions included in the standard set of actions, uncheck **All Actions**.
 Then you can mark only the specific high level actions to be allowed.

 If you need more granular control of the actions to be allowed, click one of the arrows.
 For example, when you click the arrow by Create, a list of individual Create actions allowed for this service opens.

-Mark any actions that will be allowed.
+Mark actions that will be allowed.

 Below is an example of the individual Create actions for the Elastigroup service.
 Since the Delete action is unmarked, this policy will not allow the users to delete anything in Elastigroup.